 - 1 (15 oz) can of applesauce

-Combine ingredients and heat on the stove.
+- Combine ingredients in a sauce pan and heat on the stove.
 Be careful because as the applesauce gets heated it tends to spit from the pan.
 Heat until nice and heat all the way through.
-Enjoy!
+Serves 3-4.